RohitRgt8/Reactjs-Test-Lektik/README.md

     Vue
     Angular

 You are also free to use any framework.
+Recommended to use React Framework.

 When you’re done, host it in your local machine.
 The endpoints must be accessable from within the network.
 The deployable must be a turnkey solution, which can be deployed on a new server with minimal effort.